Multi-photon entanglement and interferometry: Interference and quantum entanglement

-The difference between (\ref{eq4}) and (\ref{eq5}) is in the assumption [inherent in (\ref{eq4})] that the particle had to be in \emph{one} of the intermediate situations (states) $B_{i}$.
-In the quantum case any attempt to verify which of the situations actually took place by measurement\footnote{Or by securing the possibility of a postponed measurement (which could be made by correlating our particle, while it is at the intermediate stage $B_{i}$, with another system, which could be measured later).} puts one back to the classical formula (\ref{eq4}).
-The formula (\ref{eq5}) leads to interference phenomena, and may be thought as a manifestation of a wave nature of particles, whereas, if we make measurements at $B_{i}$, we learn by which way (\emph{welcher weg}) the particles travel, and the particle nature pops up.
-We have a wave-particle duality, which seems to describe all that.
+The difference between (\ref{eq4}) and (\ref{eq5}) is in the assumption, inherent in (\ref{eq4}), that the particle had to be in \emph{one} of the intermediate situations (states) $B_{i}$.
+In the quantum case any attempt to verify by measurement\footnote{Or by securing the possibility of a postponed measurement (which could be made by correlating our particle, while it is at the intermediate stage $B_{i}$, with another system, which could be measured later).} which of the situations actually took place puts one back to the classical formula (\ref{eq4}).
+The formula (\ref{eq5}) leads to interference phenomena, and may be thought as a manifestation of a wave nature of quantum particles, whereas, if we make measurements discriminating events $B_i$, we learn by which way (\emph{welcher weg}) the particles travel.
+The \textquotedblleft which-way information\textquotedblright is a clear signature of the particle nature.